17 Best US National Parks to Visit in September (+ Fall Info & Tips)

 Go there for: hiking with fewer crowds, stargazing opportunities

-Utah in the fall is astonishingly beautiful and Zion National Park in September is the ultimate place to experience all of that beauty.
+Utah in the fall is astonishingly beautiful and Zion National Park in September is the ultimate time to experience all of that beauty.

-The fall season in Zion is excellent for hiking and exploration One of the activities that you must do to enjoy Utah’s fall at its fullest is drive through the Zion Canyon Scenic Drive.
+The fall season in Zion is excellent for hiking and exploration One of the things that you must do to enjoy Utah’s fall at its fullest is drive the Zion Canyon Scenic Drive!

 Zion in September - Best national parks to visit in September